Connect with others who understand.

 Managing Treatment Side Effects

-Many cancer symptoms can be treated, and most treatment side effects will go away once you stop receiving that treatment.
-If you experience negative health effects, talk to your care team about how to better manage them.
-Additional treatments may be available to help the side effects go away.
-You may also be able to try different cancer treatment options if your current plan isn’t working for you.
+Many cancer symptoms can be treated.
+And most treatment side effects will go away once you stop receiving that treatment.
+If you experience side effects, talk to your care team.
+They may be able to help you treat the side effects or switch to a different treatment option.

-Relieving cancer symptoms and side effects is an important part of treatment.
-It allows you to receive the treatments you need for longer periods of time.
-Treating these symptoms is known as palliative care.
-Working with health care professionals who specialize in palliative care can help you have a better quality of life, better mental health, and even a better overall outcome.
+Relieving cancer symptoms and treatment side effects is an important part of care.
+It can help you stay on treatment longer and feel better overall.
+This type of care is called palliative care.
+Working with a palliative care team can improve your quality of life, mental health, and overall outcomes.

-If you have very advanced ovarian cancer, some treatments may not help.
-Talk to your doctor to understand what is realistic to expect, in terms of both benefits and risks, from each cancer treatment you are considering.
+If you have very advanced ovarian cancer, some treatments may not be helpful.
+Talk to your doctor about what to expect from each treatment, including possible benefits and risks, so you can make informed decisions about your care.

-If you decide to stop using treatment, you can also ask your doctor about hospice or home care.
-Hospice care helps you live as well as you can in your last days by reducing pain and other symptoms, and improving comfort and quality of life.
-It allows you to spend time at home, rather than in the hospital.
-Hospice care provides you with a team to help with your care and offer support to your family around the clock.
+If you decide to stop cancer treatment, you can talk to your doctor about hospice or home care.
+Hospice care helps you live as comfortably as possible by reducing pain and other symptoms.
+It may allow you to spend time at home, rather than in the hospital.
+A hospice team supports both you and your family around the clock.

 If you have ovarian cancer symptoms that are becoming worse or more frequent, talk to your doctor.
-You should also tell your care team about any treatment-related side effects you are having.
-Ask your oncologist how often you should have follow-up appointments to manage your health.
+You should also tell your oncology team about any side effects from treatment.
+Ask your oncologist how often you should have follow-up appointments to help manage your health and symptoms.

 A MyOvarianCancerTeam Member